| When the link to this site was first sent to me for comment

 governor United Kingdom, currently working with those affected

+by serious crime.
 This is a very interesting, creative, and useful exercise.

 Even beyond the highly important area of apology, the exercise can